nearst/laconia/packages/laconia-event/README.md

 #### `event.s3Event`

-_To reduce your code dependency to AWS, prefer the use of other s3 `inputConverters` before using `s3Event` inputConverter to reduce your code dependency to AWS_
+_To reduce your code dependency to AWS, prefer the use of other s3 `inputConverters` before using `s3Event` inputConverter.
+This inputConverter should only be used when you don't actually need to retrieve the object from S3, such as listening to s3:ObjectRemoved:Delete events_

 Creates an instance of `inputConverter` that will extract S3 information into a `S3Event` object, which has the following property: